 The Nutty Irishman a is grown-up coffee drink that's smooth and comforting.
 Made with Irish Cream and Hazelnut liqueurs and topped with sweet whipped cream.

 Hopefully, Winter will soon loosen it's grip on us here the States.
 Until then, we have to do something to keep ourselves warm.

 Since the recipe is easy to make and doesn't require a lot of guidance, I will go through the instructions rather quickly.
 Afterward, I've decided to add a quick note to help you on your next alcohol run.

 We hope you enjoy this drink as much as we do.
 With that being said, try not to overindulge as it does contain alcohol and we all know the consequences of irresponsibility.

 Nutty Irishman Instructions:

 This one is simple.
 Brew about one (1) cup of coffee and then pour six (6) ounces of the coffee into a mug.
 The coffee mug should be able to hold ten (10) to twelve (12) ounces of liquid.

 Off Topic Comments:

 That means, no skimping.
 Trust me, I know how expensive alcoholic beverages can be and not everyone can afford top shelf or imported brands.

 With that being said, that doesn't mean you have to buy bottom shelf.
 Oh, when I use the terms, top shelf and bottom shelf, I'm being literal.

 The cheap stuff, or rot gut as we call it, typically occupies the bottom tow (2) to three (3) rows.
 Since I'm not rolling in money, and who is these days, I tend to reach for the bottles in middle or towards the top of the shelf.

 In other words, I probably don't even know how to appreciate it properly.
 In closing, let me put it this way, buy what you can afford, but keep in mind that quality will always affect flavor.

 Nutty Irishman Tips:

 It's super simple.
 All you need to do is whip cold heavy cream until begins to form peaks.
 It can be flavored with all sorts of extracts (like vanilla or mint) and sweetened with sugar (we like using powdered sugar).

 Well, it's a hazelnut liqueur, so it tastes like hazelnut and alcohol.
 The liqueur is smooth and is used more as flavoring agent in cocktails and drinks, like the one we shared today.

-- 1 Ounce Irish Cream Liqueur
+- 1 ounce Bailey's Irish Cream Liqueur

 - Top with whipped topping and ground nutmeg (optional).
 Serve hot!